thakkarujas5/Chronos/README.md

 ```
 The server will start and we are good to go.

+For the first time uncomment the syncDatabase function on line 61 of app.js which will do the database migrations.

+Once the database has been migrated uncomment it and restart the server.

 ### Base URL

 The base URL for all API endpoints is: `http://localhost:3002`